jmgoff/lammps-user-pace/INSTALL.md

-#Build note for lammps with compute_pace
+#Build note for lammps with compute_pace (TO BE UPDATED - SEE README)

 First download lammps from git